 No-Bake Rice Krispie Peanut Butter Balls

-These chocolate and peanut butter treats are a favorite of ours along with these no-bake peanut butter bars and we love to gift these candies to family and friends at Christmas or any holiday throughout the year!
+These chocolate and peanut butter treats are a favorite along with no-bake peanut butter bars and we love to gift these Christmas candies to family and friends!

 Recipe Ingredients